Sunday, July 2, 2023

 The Blue Cross Charitable Institution (中华善堂蓝十救济总会) located at 106 Pasir Panjang Road was formed by the following 5 Shan Tangs (善堂):

 Shan Tangs are closely associated with the Teochew community in Singapore.
-Ancestral worship are highly revered by the Teochews and most will remember going to the Sng Tng (Shan Tangs in Teochew) to pray to our ancestors during Qing Ming, Hungry Ghost Month, etc. Besides after-life matters, Shan Tang also involved themselves very much in philanthropy, and religious practice with philanthropy a central part of their mission.
+Ancestral worship are highly revered by the Teochews and most will remember going to the Siang Tng (Shan Tangs in Teochew) to pray to our ancestors during Qing Ming, Hungry Ghost Month, etc. Besides after-life matters, Shan Tang also involved themselves very much in philanthropy, and religious practice with philanthropy a central part of their mission.

 The Blue Cross Charitable Institution was originally called the Chinese Charitable Institutions Union (中华善堂救济总会) which formed on 15 Jan 1945 as reported in the Syonan Shimbun on 19 Jan 1945.
 They provided an indispensable service to Singapore during the Japanese Occupation when the Syonan government halted most activities by social organizations except welfare activities.
 The Teochew Shan Tangs were permitted to provide free food, and medical care as well as taking of the deceased by providing the necessary coffins and burials.
 These services were extended beyond the Teochew community to the general public in Singapore.